 Some inmates who have mental health problems do not require constant or intermittent watch.
-However, this segment of the population often cannot handle the stress of being housed in a traditional general population unit.
-Within this category, several levels of acuity can be differentiated, each one requiring a very specific type of setting.
-For improved health, research supports single rooms.
-Most experts who were contacted support single and double occupancy rooms, having concerns about dormitories.
+However, this segment of the population often cannot handle the stress of being housed in a traditional general

 For those exhibiting acute mental health symptoms, single cells should be considered, as there are fewer disruptions and incidents than typically can occur in multi-occupancy cells.
 Single cells also promote a quieter environment, leading to better sleep for most and lowered levels of agitation for some.
-For sub-acute populations, double bunk with other patients is appropriate, as health allows.
+For subacute populations, double bunk with other patients is appropriate, as health allows.
 Finally, for those transitioning back to the general population double bunk or multi-occupancy (4-person alcoves) or open dormitory configurations can be used, depending on the standard accommodation applied to the general population based on different security and classification levels, which differs among countries3.